nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Shows a list of persons who match the specified field(s).

 Format: `find_person [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]`
-* The fields that can be specified include the person's name, phone number, email address and the associate tag(s).
+* The fields that can be specified include the person's `NAME`, `PHONE`, `EMAIL`, and `TAG`.
 * At least one of the optional fields must be provided.
-* Only for the `NAME` field, multiple keywords can be provided (e.g. `find_person n/Jane Lim`).
-Matching will be done such that all of the specified name keywords must be found in the person's name, in any order.
+* Only for the `NAME` field, multiple keywords can be provided and must be separated by whitespace.
+Matching is successful as long as a person's name contains words that fully matches any of the specified keywords.
+* Matching is case-insensitive.
-* Partial matching is not accepted to reduce the number of unrelated search results for greater convenience in searching.
+* Partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
-* `NAME` and `TAG` fields go by case-insensitive matching.

 Example:
-* `find_person n/John Doe t/Student` shows a list of persons whose name contains both the specified name keywords `John` and `Doe` (in any order), and is tagged with `Student`.
+* `find_person n/John Doe t/Student` shows a list of persons whose name contains words that fully matches any of the two specified name keywords `John` and `Doe`, and is tagged with `Student`.
+* `find_person n/Jo` shows a list of persons whose name contains a word that fully matches the specified name keyword `Jo`.

 ### 3.4.
 Venue